janelia-cellmap/schemas/datasets.md

 `program`: The name / identifier of the program that created the array.

-## array dimensions
+## physical interpretation of array dimensions
-Z: The milling axis
+z: the milling axis
-Y: The axis normal to the coverslip
+y: the slow axis of EM scanning
-X: The remaining axis
+x: the fast axis of EM scanning